dvdvideo1234/TrackAssemblyTool/readme.md

 This will affect what point is chosen when you continue the track you build.
 The current and next active points will not be the same.

+#### I am scrolling and the point mouse scroll is enabled.
+Why is the track end not switched?
+Sometimes selecting last weapon is bind to the `KEY_LALT` ( Def: `LALT` ) button by default.
+If that condition is present for you, the mouse scroll track piece selecttion will not work.
+If you insist of using the mouse scroll and I don't blame you, because it's faster and much convinient, just unbind the `KEY_LALT` ( Def: `LALT` ) button via `unbind alt` ( `unbind <key_binded> ` ).
+That way the game will no longer process alt with priority to last weapon switch.

 #### How do I use the old way for switching between the active points ?
 There is this variable `trackassembly_enpntmscr` and as its name suggests it controls the ***enable end-point mouse scroll***.
 Set it to `1` if you want